This post may contain affiliate links. Please read our disclosure policy.

-This Old Fashioned Peach Pie is simple and lets the flavor of fresh, Summer peaches shine!
-The juicy peach filling is baked in an easy flakey shortening crust.
+This vibrant peach pie recipe is simple with only 5-ingredients and lets the brightness of peaches shine!
+The juicy peach filling is baked in an easy, tender Crisco pie crust.

-Serve this pie with a generous scoop of Vanilla Ice Cream or Vanilla Bean Anglaise for the perfect summer treat!
+With only five ingredients, the prep for this peach pie is easy and straight-forward.
+An old-fashioned filling and an all-shortening crust combine to make a comforting peach pie.
+Complete it with a generous scoop of Vanilla Ice Cream or Vanilla Bean Anglaise for the perfect summer treat!

-This Old Fashioned Peach Pie has an all-shortening crust.
-Shortening makes a wonderfully tender crust when prepared right, but it’s definitely less rich than those containing butter.
-This pie would also be sensational with this fool-proof vodka crust, my all-butter crust or this Old Fashioned Almond Pie Crust.
+Classic peach pies, like this recipe, have an all-shortening crust.
+Shortening makes a wonderfully tender crust, but this pie would also be sensational with this fool-proof vodka crust, my all-butter crust or an Old Fashioned Almond Pie Crust.

 Table of Contents

 Why you will love this easy peach pie: